 6. Campaign Reporting

-You need to generate reports over your campaigns over periodic intervals to understand their performance and effectiveness.
+You need to generate reports on your campaigns over periodic intervals to understand their performance and effectiveness.
 Listed below is the detailed process to set up reporting for your shopping campaigns.

 Step 1: Sign in with the Adwords account over which you want to generate your reports